 We schedule some classes in the evening to spread out our offerings and give students flexibility in putting their schedules together.
 Many students appreciate having an evening class so they can have blocks of time during the day for studying or participating in an other activity.

 15. How do I know what level language course to take?

 If you have background in the language, you will need to take a placement test.
 Follow the instructions given on the Foreign Language Placement website.
 Some of the placement tests are online and some require you to contact the department.
-You should take the test as soon as possible, but at least by June 5 so we can determine the necessary seats for each language.
+You should take the test as soon as possible, but at least two days before your registration appointment so we can determine the necessary seats for each language.
 We must have the results of your placement test to register you in the language.

 If you have not studied the language before, you do not need to take the placement test.
 We will simply enroll you in the beginning elementary class during your registration appointment.

 16. Can I take a different level language course than recommended by my placement test?

 The placement test gives you consent for a particular level.
 The language faculty strongly advise students to take the level in which they are placed.
 The faculty will work with you to adjust classes in the first two weeks of the semester if your placement seems incorrect.

 17. My language placement score placed me in the second year of the language.
 Have I satisfied the General Education requirement of Foundation Language?

 You've almost satisfied the requirement.
 To satisfy the requirement, you will need to pass an in-person oral exam (date will be announced in the Opening Days program).
 You are, of course, very welcome to take the second or third year level course you placed into.
 Those courses contribute to the Practicum requirement--and they provide you with increased fluency and cultural understanding.

 18. How do I know what math course to take?